roshanis/10kings/chapter7_balban_revised.md

 He understood.
 The title was not vanity but necessity.
 By positioning himself as God's representative on Earth, accountable only to divine judgment, he placed his authority beyond human challenge.
 No noble could question a decision made by God's Shadow without committing blasphemy.

-The Persian court rituals followed—Sijda, prostration before the throne; Zaminbosi, kissing the ground; Paibosi, kissing the royal feet.
+The Persian court rituals followed: Sijda, prostration before the throne; Zaminbosi, kissing the ground; Paibosi, kissing the royal feet.
 I watched proud Turkish amirs, men who had commanded armies, force themselves to grovel like supplicants.
 Each ritual was calculated humiliation, breaking their spirits while elevating the sultan beyond mortal reach.

 Balban synthesized Islamic concepts of divine sovereignty with Persian imperial grandeur and Indian expectations of dharmic kingship.
-This was my contribution—recognizing that true power required not just force but legitimacy that resonated across the sultanate's diverse populations.
+This was my contribution, recognizing that true power required not just force but legitimacy that resonated across the sultanate's diverse populations.
 Muslims saw divine authority, Persians recognized familiar imperial majesty, Hindus perceived echoes of their own sacred kingship.

 The ceremonies also served practical purposes.
 Elaborate protocols controlled access to the sultan, creating barriers between royal authority and those who might threaten it.
 Every prostration, every ritual, reminded nobles that the slave boy from Bukhara now commanded powers they could neither match nor challenge.